What the SEND Tribunal is — and what it is not

 Refusal to assess

-The LA refused to carry out an EHC needs assessment.
+The local authority refused to carry out an EHC needs assessment.
 Lowest evidential threshold — you only need to show the child may have SEN that may need EHCP-level provision.

 Read full guide →Refusal to issue

-The LA carried out the assessment but refused to issue an EHCP.
+The local authority carried out the assessment but refused to issue an EHCP.
 You argue the assessment evidence shows the child needs the plan.

 Read full guide →Contents of B, F or I